GSA/open-gsa-redesign/_apidocs/codedotgov.md

 ## API Calls

-We have extensive Swagger documentation where you can test our API.
-You can find them at [https://api.code.gov/docs](https://api.code.gov/docs).

 Before you can actually try the docs, you need to obtain an API key.
-You can do so [here](/key.html).
+You can do so [here](#api-key).
 Once you obtain your API key, you can go to our Swagger documentation and use it by clicking on the __Authorize__ button located at the top right of the Swagger documentation.

 Remember to change the __Schema__ to __HTTPS__.
 If this is not changed, you will receive an error when submitting the test request.